Jim Chanos: Wirecard AG

 Chanos took and closed a short position on Wirecard AG.
 Wirecard AG stock dropped about 96% in June 2020 after the company's auditor EY disclosed that the company was missing about $2.1 billion.
 Wirecard announced that the $2.1 billion (€1.9 billion) likely doesn't exist.
-On Bloomberg Chanos said that he believes that "Wirecard was never profitable."
+On Bloomberg, Chanos said that he believes that "Wirecard was never profitable."

 The Hertz Corporation

 Chanos took and closed a short position on The Hertz Corporation.
 Chanos covered his short position prior to the Hertz bankruptcy.
-Chanos remarked about his closed short position on Hertz that he didn't believe it would survive the next recession.
+Chanos remarked about his closed short position on Hertz that he did not believe it would survive the next recession.

 Beyond Meat

 Chanos holds a short position against Beyond Meat.
-Chanos remarked on a Financial Times article, "Beyond Meat" still trades at 10 times revenues.
+Chanos remarked on a Financial Times article, "'Beyond Meat' still trades at 10 times revenues.
 This is a company that's still priced for perfection here.
 The market trades at 2.5 times revenue and successful consumer companies trade at 4 times revenue."
 Chanos remarked further, stating "Beyond Meat has ceased to be a growth company".
-The stock is down 54% since its IPO as of July 2022 as investor concerns regarding increasing pressure on Beyond Meat's margins as mentioned in the Financial Times article by Arun Sundaram, an analyst at CFRA.
+The stock was down 54% since its IPO as of July 2022 as investor concerns regarding increasing pressure on Beyond Meat's margins as mentioned in the Financial Times article by Arun Sundaram, an analyst at CFRA.